-- 2.2.2.1 Appointment: An Executive Officer shall be appointed in accordance with state law.
-The Executive Officer shall serve at the pleasure of the Commission. - 2.2.2.2 Alternate or Acting Executive Officer: The Commission may appoint an alternate Executive Officer, who shall perform the duties of the Executive Officer when the Executive Officer determines that he or she has a conflict of interest, is on a prolonged leave of absence, or is otherwise unavailable or incapacitated.
-If no alternate Executive Officer has been appointed, the Executive Officer or, in his or her absence, the Commission Chair, may appoint an acting Executive Officer, who shall perform the duties of the Executive Officer pending confirmation at the next regular scheduled Commission meeting, from among the following: - a.
+2.2.2.1 Appointment: An Executive Officer shall be appointed in accordance with state law.
+The Executive Officer shall serve at the pleasure of the Commission.

+2.2.2.
+Alternate or Acting Executive Officer: The Commission may appoint an alternate Executive Officer, who shall perform the duties of the Executive Officer when the Executive Officer determines that he or she has a conflict of interest, is on a prolonged leave of absence, or is otherwise unavailable or incapacitated.
+If no alternate Executive Officer has been appointed, the Executive Officer or, in his or her absence, the Commission Chair, may appoint an acting Executive Officer, who shall perform the duties of the Executive Officer pending confirmation at the next regular scheduled Commission meeting, from among the following:

+- a.
 A subordinate member of the LAFCo staff; - b.
 A member of the County Executive Office management staff, if approved by the County Executive Officer, or - c.
-A contractor engaged by contract pursuant to the Executive Officer's authority under Section 2.5.4 of this Handbook. - 2.2.2.3 Selection: Upon a vacancy, the Commission will review and update as necessary a job description.
+A contractor engaged by contract pursuant to the Executive Officer's authority under Section 2.5.4 of this Handbook.

+2.2.2.3 Selection: Upon a vacancy, the Commission will review and update as necessary a job description.
 The Commission will also determine an appropriate method of recruitment, the selection process, the compensation, classification, and other terms of employment of the Executive Officer.
-The Commission has exclusive discretion over the employment of the Executive Officer. - 2.2.2.4 Employment Agreement with County of Ventura: Once selected, and the compensation, classification, and other terms of employment of the Executive Officer are determined by the Commission, the Commission will request the County of Ventura to enter into an employment agreement with the Executive Officer selected by the Commission.
+The Commission has exclusive discretion over the employment of the Executive Officer.

+2.2.2.4 Employment Agreement with County of Ventura: Once selected, and the compensation, classification, and other terms of employment of the Executive Officer are determined by the Commission, the Commission will request the County of Ventura to enter into an employment agreement with the Executive Officer selected by the Commission.
 Any such employment agreement will provide for the Executive Officer to be an employee of the County of Ventura based on the compensation, classification and other terms of employment set by the Commission, and provide that the Ventura LAFCo will have complete control and direction of the Executive Officer regarding LAFCo work.
-If the County of Ventura declines to enter into such an agreement as requested by the Commission, the Commission may determine an alternate method of employment of the Executive Officer.
+If the County of Ventura declines to enter into such an agreement as requested by the Commission, the Executive Officer.

-VENTURA LOCAL AGENCY FORMATION COMMISSION COMMISSIONER'S HANDBOOK DIVISION 2 - OPERATIONAL POLICIES